Varshabachu050/CNN-based-age-and-gender-detection-system/README.md

 ---

-# Author

-Developed as a beginner-friendly mini project for Computer Science Engineering students.

----

 # License

 This project is open-source and free to use for educational purposes.

+---

+# Author

+Developed as a beginner-friendly mini project for Computer Science Engineering students - Bachu Varsha